Your urbit (also called your ship) is a persistent Unix process that you

 80 -- such as any other HTTP server, or another urbit -- you'll find the urbit that you just started on

 8081, and so on.
-For planets only, we also proxy web domains through Urbit's own servers.
+For planets only, we also provide web domains through Urbit's own domain.
 Any planet

 ~your-urbit is also at

 your-urbit.arvo.network, but only after you set up DNS.

 Once running, you can sign into Landscape, your ship’s web interface, from

 https://your-urbit.arvo.network.
 Since our HTTPS isn't audited / battle tested, we just call it "secure" HTTPS.
 You can find that on